 This is a difficult one, moms and moms to be prepared to not sleep.
-I know you’ve been told her and over by EVERYONE right? “ You won’t be sleeping, catch up now because it will be awhile.”
+I know you’ve been told over and over by EVERYONE right? “ You won’t be sleeping, catch up now because it will be a while.”
 Um, thanks but no thanks, right?

 My body felt so heavy and my mind clouded, it was like I couldn’t control my own body.
 My husband was asleep beside me and I got him up so he could soothe our baby and I went straight to sleep.

 So, you will not sleep much.
 With that said, mama, rest as much as you can, sleep while baby sleeps.

 Do not worry about anything else okay?
 If you’re well-rested your baby will be well cared for and there’s nothing better or safer than that.